 Length of time required to complete fellowship

-Most GEM fellowships last 1-2 years.
-Some programs will allow you to finish in 1 year if you already have an advanced degree, and there are a few programs that are 1 year but offer no advanced degree.
+Most GEM fellowships last one to two years.
+Some programs will allow you to finish in one year if you already have an advanced degree, and there are a few programs that are one year but offer no advanced degree.

 Skills acquired during fellowship

 The skills required for GEM are extensive and can be different from what you learned during residency.
 Only you can determine what skills you want and what skills you think will benefit your career.
 Here are a few to consider:

 - Public health skills/epidemiology: An MPH degree teaches you about health on a large scale.
 This skill can be valuable in international medicine where it is often public health interventions rather than brilliant diagnostic skills that make the greatest impact.

 - Research skills: How do you set up a formal focused needs assessment?
 How do you ensure a quality homogenous chart review?
 How do you talk to the IRB in India?
 These are skills that will benefit you.